Ways to Increase Chevrolet Silverado 1500 Gas Mileage

 Boosting Chevy Silverado Truck Gas Mileage.

-I own a 2008 four wheel drive, full size Chevy 1500 truck (gas model), crew cab with a 5.3 liter engine that I use for my job.
-For my around town vehicle my wife and I use our Toyota Prius but it won't carry equipment or handle muddy roads like my full sized Chevy.
+I own a 2008 four-wheel drive, full-size Chevy 1500 truck (gas model), crew cab with a 5.3-liter engine that I use for my job.
+For my around town vehicle my wife and I use our Toyota Prius but it won't carry equipment or handle muddy roads like my full-sized Chevy.
 When I first purchased the truck it only got around 17 miles per gallon on the highway.
 This did not make me very happy so I began to do some research and make some improvements.
-I now get from 20 to 23 miles per gallon on the highway and about 17 to 19 city.
-That's not ideal, but since my job requires a full sized truck it is pretty good compared to the fuel mileage of most models with V-8 engines, especially four wheel drive ones.
+I now get from 20-23 miles per gallon on the highway and about 17-19 city.
+That's not ideal, but since my job requires a full-sized truck it is pretty good compared to the fuel mileage of most models with V-8 engines, especially four wheel drive ones.

 Here are the things that I did to get better gas mileage from my full sized Chevy Silverado 1500 pickup.